 The Graduate School of Theology (GST) is comprised of the San Francisco Theological Seminary (SFTS), the Applied Wisdom Institute (AWI), the Shaw Chaplaincy Institute (SCI), and the Center for Innovation in Ministry (CIM).

 San Francisco Theological Seminary

-Founded in 1871 and rooted in the Presbyterian Church (U.S.A.), the San Francisco Theological Seminary (SFTS) is dedicated to the education of ministry through unparalleled innovation, rigorous scholarship, and a tradition of commitment to spirituality and social justice ministry in the Christian faith.
+Founded in 1871 and affiliated with the Presbyterian Church (U.S.A.), San Francisco Theological Seminary (SFTS) is dedicated to the education of ministry through unparalleled innovation, rigorous scholarship, and a tradition of commitment to spirituality and social justice ministry in the Christian faith.
 Students and faculty from all corners of the world come to SFTS to form a multicultural community of learners.

 Nestled within Marin Country, SFTS is located in picturesque San Anselmo, California.
 The campus setting is rural, charming, and lies north of San Francisco, one of the most eclectic and exciting cities in the nation.

 SFTS offers Master’s and Doctoral degrees, along with diplomas and certificates.
 As a founding member of the Graduate Theological Union (GTU), a consortium of Protestant and Catholic theological schools in the San Francisco Bay Area, SFTS offers open enrollment in a cohesive partnership of seminaries comprised of varying traditions.
 SFTS students take classes at all the GTU seminaries, as well as the GTU’s centers and affiliates for the study of Judaism, Buddhism, Islam and other world religions.
 An additional benefit of SFTS includes access to other premier higher education institutions throughout the Bay Area, including the University of California at Berkeley.